caizefeng/BayesianOpt4dftu/README.md

   <img src="https://github.com/maituoy/BayesianOpt4dftu/blob/master/example/2d/2D_kappa_5_a1_0.25_a2_0.75.png" width="800" height="270">

-Optimal U values will be output at the end of entire process based on the interpolation from the predicted mean space.
+Optimal U values are deduced from the predicted mean space interpolation.
+Alternatively, use the `u.txt` file to select U values with the highest objective value.
-You can also pick up the Us that give you largest objective value from the u.txt file.

 ## Citation